intermine/im-docs/docs/get-started/tutorial/index.rst

 * `primaryIdentifier` was used as a key for `Gene`
 * `taxonId` was used as a key for `Organism`

-For each `Gene` object loaded by `malaria-gff` a query was performed in the `malariamine` database to find any existing `Gene` objects with the same `primaryIdentifier`.
+For each `Gene` object loaded by `malaria-gff` a query was performed in the `biotestmine` database to find any existing `Gene` objects with the same `primaryIdentifier`.
 If any were found fields from both objects were merged and the resulting object stored.

 Many performance optimisation steps are applied to this process.
 We don't actually run a query for each object loaded, requests are batched and queries can be avoided completely if the system can work out no integration will be needed.